Agoric/documentation/main/ertp/guide/issuers-and-mints.md

 - A `mint` that creates an asset `brand` can never be changed to create a different `brand`.
 So a Quatloos `mint` can never become a Moola `mint`, or any other non-Quatloos asset.

-There are two `mint` methods.
+There are two `mint` methods, and the method that creates new mints.
 Click the method's name to go to its entry in the [ERTP API Reference](/ertp/api/#ertp-api).
 - [`mint.getIssuer()`](/ertp/api/mint.md#mint-getissuer)
   - Returns the `issuer` uniquely associated with the `mint`.